 Figure 6.
 FE Analysis: (a) FE mesh; (b) Cracking pattern of model without transverse reinforcement; (c) Cracking pattern of model with transverse reinforcement.

 Conclusions

+The work presented here confirms the significance of the transverse reinforcement and the influence it has on the cracking behaviour of reinforced concrete walls and slabs.
+Further work is still required to more accurately ascertain this influence.

 List of Notations